Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Preliminary

+In this work, we make a key assumption when applying hyperbolic representation learning to diffusion model agnostic solutions for the IM problem.

-It is worth noting that real-world diffusion parameters are often unknown.
-First, the actual propagation mechanism is highly complex and cannot be accurately characterized.
-Second, previous studies commonly assume that diffusion parameters can be fully accessed ~\cite{tang2015IMM, guo2020-RIS, li2022piano, chen2023ToupleGDD}, which limits their applicability to real-world scenarios.
-In contrast, our work assumes that although the diffusion model exists and remains unknown parameters, the influence spread of given seed users can be directly estimated from historical influence propagation processes, i.e., the partially observed propagation instances.
+\begin{mdframed}[linewidth=0.8pt] \textbf{Assumption:} The diffusion process is governed by unknown diffusion rules and parameters, and only historical propagation results are observable. \end{mdframed} That is, we aim to solve IM by relying solely on observed influence propagation results (i.e., propagation instances among users), without requiring any information about the underlying diffusion mechanism, including its rules or parameters\footnote{ Note that our method does not rely on any diffusion rules during learning or seed selection.
+Specific diffusion models (e.g., IC or LT) are introduced only at the evaluation stage, following standard practice, to enable quantitative assessment of IM performance. }, at any stage of method design.
+The actual propagation mechanism is highly complex and cannot be accurately characterized.
+Previous studies commonly assume that diffusion parameters can be fully accessed ~\cite{tang2015IMM, guo2020-RIS, li2022piano, chen2023ToupleGDD}, which is impossible to achieve in real-world scenarios.
+Here, we address this limitation by assuming that although the diffusion model has unknown parameters, the influence spread of given seed users can be directly estimated from partially observed historical propagation instances.

 An \textbf{influence propagation instance} records the entire process of influence spread from a given seed set in the network, capturing all influence activations.
 An \textbf{influence activation} between two users can be represented as a directed edge $(u \rightarrow v)$, indicating that user $u$ successfully influences user $v$ in the process.
 Accordingly, an influence propagation instance can be defined as a directed graph $G_D^i = (V_D^i, E_D^i)$, where $V_D^i$ represents the set of users and $E_D^i$ represents all influence activations.
 Note that $V_D^i \subseteq V$.
 The $M$ propagation instances can be represented as a graph set $\mathcal{G}_D = \{ G^1_D, G^2_D, \dots, G^M_D \}$.
 Besides, we name a $G_D^i$ as a propagation graph.